-consistent supporters: pianist, Warren Bernhardt(my next-door
+consistent supporters: pianist, Warren Bernhardt(the great pianist, and my next-door

 neighbor); engineer, Doug Epstein; and A&R man, Steve Backer.